igniteram/protractor-cli/README.md

 ## Library Support

-Cliptor supports all the major libraries and frameworks that **Protractor** currently supports, let us have a look-
+Protractor-CLI supports all the major libraries and frameworks that **Protractor** currently supports, let us have a look-

 ### Test Frameworks